Cryliss/go-rwsheets/README.md

 This is a Golang library to retrieve Google Sheet data and update Google sheet data, with additional helper functions for updating the sheet values.

-I create a lot of applications using Google Sheets and these are some functions I've found myself commonly using and I thought they might be useful for others.
+I create a lot of scripts using the Google Sheets API and these are some functions I've found myself commonly using and I thought they might be useful for others.

+Some of the functions found in this package are here simply because I would rather call a function with some paramaters than have to write out `sheets.TextFormat{FontFamily: "Verdana", FontSize: int64(10)}` (or some other variation) over and over again.

 ## Features